ajit257-source/KeyValuePoC/README.md

   - create a mogo db cluster on the mongodb/atlas (cloud service for mongo db)
   - set up connection string in heroku settings/environment variables.
   - open terminal run heroku open to open the app in the browser.

+Testing
+  - Postman has been used for API testing.